 How to Make an Essential Oil Nasal Inhaler

 - *Cotton Wick

-There is no limit to the kinds of blends you can make in your inhaler!
+There is no limit to the kinds of inhaler blends you can create!

 Here is one that I’ve had a lot of success with for allergies: